 - Velveeta ~ Cut inot Cubes - 1 Pound

 - In a large pot, cook pasta in well salted water, according to package instructions just until al dente.
 Drain.
 Dry out pot to use for the sauce.

 - While the pasta drains, add cream of chicken soup, cream of mushroom soup, drained tomatoes, Velveeta, salt, pepper, and 1/4 cup milk to the dried pasta pot.
 Cook over medium low heat, stirring often so the sauce doesn't burn, until the Velveeta is melted and sauce is smooth.
+Add more milk, if needed, to thin the sauce a bit.
 Add cooked pasta and chicken and combine until evenly coated.
 Serve.